noritaka88ta/first_app/README.md

 == README

-This is the first application fo the RUBY
+#:This is the first application fo the RUBY

 This README would normally document whatever steps are necessary to get the application up and running.